pingidentity/terraform-provider-pingone/docs/index.md

 The PingOne provider provides global options to override API behaviours in PingOne, for example to override data protection features for development, testing and demo use cases.

-The following example shows how to configure the provider with global options to force-delete populations that contain users not managed by Terraform, and force-delete environments if they are of type `PRODUCTION`.
+The following example shows how to configure the provider with global options to force-delete populations that contain users not managed by Terraform.
+Note this only applies to environments that are of type `SANDBOX`.

 ```terraform
 provider "pingone" {